-The General Pencil Company has a mission statement that reads that they believe in quality, tradition, value, and the fun of creating.
-It is a company who has employees who have worked there for 47 years and one, Maria, who matches the color of her shirt and nail polish to the shade of the pastel cores being manufactured each week.
+The General Pencil Company’s mission statement reads that they believe in quality, tradition, value, and the fun of creating.
+It is a company that has employees who have worked there for 47 years, and one, Maria, matches the colour of her shirt and nail polish to the shade of the pastel cores being manufactured each week.

-I challenge you to think about your mission and vision statement(s) for a moment, does it sound loftier and grander than making the best pencil we can.
-Now look around your organization can you imagine that level of dedication and commitment.
+I challenge you to momentarily think about your mission and vision statement(s).
+Does it sound loftier and grander than making the best pencil we can?
+Now look around your organization.
+Can you imagine that level of dedication and commitment?

-I do know one thing, hardly anyone is motivated by mission and vision statements.
+I know that hardly anyone is motivated by mission and vision statements.

-The things that motivate people at work are based fundamentally on the very same needs they have in every other aspect of life – Abraham Maslow’s hierarchy of needs:
+The things that motivate people at work are based fundamentally on the very exact needs they have in every other aspect of life – Abraham Maslow’s hierarchy of needs:

-Basic Needs – The lowest level of Maslow’s hierarchy of needs is basic needs such as the need for food and rest.
+Basic Needs – The lowest level of Maslow’s hierarchy of needs is essential, such as food and rest.
 When it comes to the workplace, this translates into money.

-If a job pays employees enough that they can pay their rent and utilities and buy food and clothing, then the job satisfies the employees’ basic needs.
+If a job pays employees enough that they can pay their rent and utilities and buy food and clothing, then the position satisfies the employees’ basic needs.

-Safety and Security – Employees must have safety and security if they are to succeed in the workplace.
-Employers should help employees feel physically safe by taking sexual harassment and threats seriously and by having policies in place to deal with potential violence.
+Safety and Security – Employees must have safety and security to succeed in the workplace.
+Employers should help employees feel physically safe by taking sexual harassment and threats seriously and having policies to deal with potential violence.

 Employees must also feel that their jobs are secure.
-If a company lays off a lot of employees or doesn’t communicate with employees about layoffs, employees may feel frightened of losing their jobs — which would mean no longer being able to meet their basic needs — and be unmotivated to work.
+Suppose a company lays off many employees or doesn’t communicate with employees about layoffs.
+In that case, employees may feel frightened of losing their jobs — which would mean no longer being able to meet their basic needs — and be unmotivated to work.

 If an employee feels alienated from the company, she may not do her best work.
 This is doubly important when it comes to employer/employee relationships.
-If employees don’t feel their bosses value them or their contributions, they won’t want to do their jobs.
+Employees who don’t feel their bosses value them or their contributions won’t want to do their jobs.

-Self-Esteem and Self-Actualization – The highest levels of Maslow’s hierarchy of needs related to how employees feel about themselves, how the employee likes and values himself.
+Self-Esteem and Self-Actualization – The highest levels of Maslow’s hierarchy of needs relate to how employees feel about themselves and how they like and value themselves.

-Employees who feel like they are productive and doing something worthwhile with their time tend to have higher self-esteem than those who don’t.
-An employee needs to feel like he is living up to his potential in life and is using his creativity & passion and may look elsewhere to meet these needs.
+Employees who feel productive and do something worthwhile with their time tend to have higher self-esteem than those who don’t.
+An employee needs to feel like he is living up to his potential and is using his creativity & passion and may look elsewhere to meet these needs.

-Otherwise how on earth can you motivate a person to shovel and mill graphite for 47 years?
+Otherwise, how can you motivate a person to shovel and mill graphite for 47 years?